-- 4. Relevant policies, procedures, and/or guidelines to implement the Voluntary Principles are listed below (Sections 4-8) - a.
-Company management systems - - 1.
-The Managing Director, the senior most executive of ABM is responsible for security and human rights and he reports to the Board of Directors of ABM, the legally registered DRC operating company for the Bisie Mine and the company that is a member of the VPI. - 2.
+- 1. The Managing Director, the senior most executive of ABM is responsible for security and human rights and he reports to the Board of Directors of ABM, the legally registered DRC operating company for the Bisie Mine and the company that is a member of the VPI. - 2.
 Security is managed and accountable to the Security Manager, who reports to the Managing Director.
 Site level and ABM company responsibility for human rights is also the responsibility of the Security Manager and this includes ABM's headquarters in Goma, the capital of North Kivu, and the security and human rights responsibilities related to the outgoing transport of tin concentrate by road to Kampala, Uganda, where the responsibility passes to the buyer, who then takes responsibility for train and ship transport to smelters in Asia. - 3.
 The site and community grievance system (detailed below) is managed by the Government and Community Relations manager, and he reports this information on an ongoing basis and through periodic meetings to both the Security Manager and the Managing Director, for overall accountability. - 4.
-ABM's Chief Financial Officer is the overall Compliance Officer for the VPs. - b.
+ABM's Chief Financial Officer is the overall Compliance Officer for the VPs.

+b.
 Formal human rights policy mentioning VPSHR and its public availability, that is relevant to ABM security providers